The reverse chronological resume is the most common resume format out there, but is it impactful?

-Explaining the reverse chronological resume
+What is the reverse chronological resume format?

-The format comes with a general expectation of flow, with your resume header coming first, accompanied by a personal summary, your experience, your skills, and then any other subsequent section.
-While this is convention, it’s certainly not law.
+The format comes with a general expectation of flow.
+It starts with your resume header coming first.
+Then, it’s accompanied by a personal summary, your experience, your skills, and then any other subsequent section.
+While this is the convention, it’s certainly not the law.
 You can keep the spirit of a reverse-chronological resume without sticking to a restricting structure.

-What are the benefits of using a reverse-chronological resume?
+what are the benefits of using a reverse chronological resume?

 Provides a clear narrative of your career

 The recruiter is interested in the story of your career – including what brought you to this current position.
-This can play into your culture fit and your impact on team dynamics within the organisation.
+This can play into your culture fit and your impact on the team dynamics within the organization.

-Lines up with expectation
+Lines up with expectations

-With the reverse-chronological resume being most common, it’s easily analysed by ATS and gives the recruiter exactly what they’re looking for.
-The recruiter can easily identify what you worked on most recently and compare how that experience compares to what you’ll be doing.
+With the reverse-chronological resume being most common, it’s easily analyzed by the ATS and gives the recruiter exactly what they’re looking for.
+The recruiter can straightforwardly identify what you’ve worked on most recently and quickly assess how that experience compares to what you’ll be doing.

 Big names play in your favor